-In conjunction with our clinical development of ATYR1923, we have in parallel been expanding our knowledge of tRNA synthetases and NRP2 biology through both industry and academic collaborations.
-In March 2019, we entered into a research collaboration and option agreement with CSL Behring for the development of product candidates derived from up to four tRNA synthetases from our preclinical pipeline.
-Under the terms of the collaboration, CSL Behring will fund all research and development activities and will pay a total of \$4.25 million per synthetase program (\$17 million if all four synthetase programs advance) in option fees based on achievement of research milestones and CSL's determination to continue development.
-We are also working closely with other collaborators and academia to further research in these areas.
+Our continued research of tRNA synthetases is being conducted through both industry and academic collaborations.
+In March 2019, we entered into a research collaboration and option agreement with CSL Behring (CSL) for the development of product candidates derived from up to four tRNA synthetases from our preclinical pipeline.
+Under the terms of the collaboration, CSL is obligated to fund all research and development activities and will pay a total of \$4.25 million per synthetase program (\$17.0 million if all four synthetase programs advance) in option fees based on achievement of research milestones and CSL's determination to continue development.